Enthronement of the Japanese emperor: History of the enthronement ceremony

-Later, the accession ceremony was moved up to New Year's Day and preceded the Daijousai.
+The enthronement ceremony was integrated with the Daijō-sai, a ceremony introduced under the reign of Empress Kōgyoku.
+During this, the new emperor welcomes Amaterasu for the first time, centering on the offering of sacred food and a communal meal ritual.

 Although the details of the ceremony are not clear even in the Chronicles, the Divine Instruments were first given and received, and the ceremony of ascending to the "platform" was held on the same day or later.